 SPECTROLITE BLUE GRANITE

 If you find the idea of blue kitchen counters intriguing, take a look at Spectrolite for a beautiful blue effect.
 Under its highly polished surface, coarse-grained chips in dark blue tones create a shimmering effect.
-Putting it dramatically, it’s as though pieces of starlit night sky have fallen onto your counters.
-Creamy, eggshell-finish white surfaces and touches of highly-polished metals would add more glow, glimmer and gleam.
+Putting it dramatically, it’s as though pieces of the starlit night sky have fallen onto your counters.
+Creamy, eggshell-finish white surfaces and touches of highly polished metals would add more glow, glimmer, and gleam.
 Experiment with lighting effects to make the most of this uniquely beautiful stone.

 AZURITE PREMIUM GRANITE